 The SQL Runner will only appear if you have connection level access to at least one connection in your organization.

-Creating a Worksheet or Dataset from SQL
+Create a Workbook, Worksheet or Dataset from SQL

 - Select your connection from the dropdown menu.